-✓ Wear a Mask
+🖌 Wear a Mask

+All patients and staff members are screened for symptoms of COVID-19 (new cough, new shortness of breath, fever, sore throat) upon entry into the facility.
 All patients are required to wear a face mask.
 You will be provided a mask when arriving for your dialysis appointment.

-✓ Maintain a Safe Distance
+🗹 Maintain a Safe Distance